tasmota/docs/docs/Displays.md

 | 12 | PURPLE | 13 | OLIVE | 14 | LIGHTGREY |
 | 15 | DARKGREY | 16 | ORANGE | 17 | GREENYELLOW |
 | 18 | PINK |

+You may override and expand the index color table up to 32 values. the cmd [dcI:V] defines the index color with index I (0-31) to the 16 bit color value V

 #### Notes on e-Paper Displays